Three Stone Hearth offers the most deeply nourishing prepared foods available.

 - Some customers wrap their jars in two layers of paper bags, which slows down the freezing process and prevents many breakages.

-- When thawing frozen jars of food, do not place in very hot water as this can break the jars.
+When thawing frozen jars of broth or food, do not place in very hot water as this can break the jars.
 Thaw in the fridge or in room-temperature/lukewarm water.
+If you’re really in a rush, thaw enough to loosen the contents, slip the whole thing into a saucepan with a little water or other liquid, and slowly bring to a simmer.